 Position Your Indoor Grow Lights Like A Pro

 If you’re ready to grow plants indoors like a pro, then it’s time to look at a light meter.
-Our app Korona is a mobile application on your smartphone that seamlessly measures PPFD, Lux, DLI, and FC.
-In other words, Korona is your personal light meter that doesn’t cost an arm and a leg.
+Our app Photone (previously named Korona) is a mobile application on your smartphone that seamlessly measures PAR as PPFD, lux, DLI, and fc.
+In other words, Photone is your personal light meter that doesn’t cost an arm and a leg.

 By using Photone to measure your truly usable light output, you have all the information to increase your efficiency, decrease your electricity bill, and optimize your plants' yield – all at the palm of your hand.
 It’s never been easier than now to measure your lighting and get the perfect positioning for indoor grow lights – every time.